Jack Quinn (lawyer): Career

-He served as general counsel to the presidential campaigns of Senators Gary Hart and Bob Kerrey, and was both counsel and communications director to Senator Al Gore's 1988 presidential campaign.
+Quinn served as general counsel to the presidential campaigns of Senators Gary Hart and Bob Kerrey, and was both counsel and communications director to Senator Al Gore's 1988 presidential campaign.
 He was again a Gore advisor during Gore's campaign as Bill Clinton's running mate in the 1992 election, coordinating Gore's preparation for the vice-presidential debates.

 After Clinton and Gore won the election, Quinn was appointed Deputy Chief of Staff and Counsel to the Vice President.
 Later he was promoted to Chief of Staff to the Vice President of the United States, retaining the Counsel to the Vice President title.
 In September 1995, Quinn became White House Counsel to President Clinton and served in that role until early in 1997.

 When Quinn left the White House in 1997, he returned to Arnold & Porter.
 In 2000, he co-founded Quinn Gillespie & Associates, a public affairs and public relations firm with Ed Gillespie, a leading Republican operative.
 The two met as adversaries on Tony Snow's Fox News talk show.
 Their partnership is considered an early example of the trend towards an interdisciplinary and bipartisan "one-stop shopping" approach to lobbying.